Ragusa, Sicily: History

 The origins of Ragusa can be traced back to the 2nd millennium BC, when there were several Sicel settlements in the area.
 The current district of Ragusa Ibla has been identified as Hybla Heraea.

 The ancient city, located on a 300 m-high hill, came into contact with nearby Greek colonies and grew thanks to the nearby port of Camerina.
 After a short period of Carthaginian rule, it fell into the hands of the ancient Romans and the Byzantines, who fortified the city and built a large castle.
 Ragusa was occupied by the Arabs in 848 AD and remained under their rule until the 11th century, when the Normans conquered it.
 Ragusa was selected as a county seat, and its first count was Geoffrey, son of Count Ruggero of Sicily.

 Thereafter, Ragusa's history followed the events of the Kingdom of Sicily, created in the first half of the twelfth century.
 A Chiaramonte family fief, it remained the county capital after it has been unified with Modica in 1296, a status that it lost in the 15th century after a popular revolt.

 In 1693, Ragusa was devastated by a huge earthquake, which killed some 5,000 inhabitants.
 After the catastrophe, the city was largely rebuilt, and many Baroque buildings from that time remain in the city.
 Most of the population moved to a new settlement in the former district of Patro.
-The new municipality was called "Ragusa Superiore" (Upper Ragusa) and the ancient city "Ragusa Inferiore" (Lower Ragusa).
-Both cities remained separated until 1926, when they were merged to become a provincial capital in 1927 at the expense of Modica, which had been the former capital and the most populous and important city in the region since 1296.
+The new district was called "Ragusa Superiore" (Upper Ragusa) and the ancient city "Ragusa Inferiore" (Lower Ragusa) or Ragusa Ibla.

 In 1838, an asphalt deposit was discovered, which is still being worked.

 In 1848, together with the cities of Modica and Scicli, it rebelled against the Bourbon government to obtain the island's freedom and independence.
 In 1860, armed volunteers were immediately sent to help Garibaldi, who had just landed in Marsala.
 It became part of the Kingdom of Italy under the guidance of Senator Corrado Arezzo de Spuches di Donnafugata.

+In 1866, after several decades of disputes between "Ragusa inferiore", or Ragusa Ibla, and "Ragusa superiore", the two towns became separate municipalities.
+Both cities remained separated until 1926, when they were merged to become a provincial capital in 1927 at the expense of Modica, which had been the former capital and the most populous and important city in the region since 1296.

 In 1889, the Banca Popolare Cooperativa di Ragusa was founded, the first embryo of the current Banca Agricola Popolare di Ragusa.
 The bank thrived thanks to the huge wealth and prosperous agriculture that belonged to the now ex-county, and it immediately became an important point of reference for the whole Ibla economy.